jpartain89/Software-Install-Guides/docs/debian-ubuntu/webapps/couchpotato.rst

 Then, you can run ``sudo service couchpotato start``, and so long as it doesn't output errors, you can now access it at `<http://127.0.0.1:5050>`_

-I will have reverse-proxying stuff posted in the future, but for now you can look at `<HTPCGuides.com>`_ as they have a lot of those specific how-to's.
+I will have reverse-proxying stuff posted in the future, but for now you can look at `HTPCGuides <https://HTPCGuides.com>`_ as they have a lot of those specific how-to's.

 ..
-[HTPC-CP] These directions were liberally copied from HTPCGuides's `CP-HowTo`_
+[HTPC-CP] These directions were liberally copied from HTPCGuides's `CP-HowTo <https://www.htpcguides.com/install-couchpotato-ubuntu/>`_

 .. _CP-HowTo: https://www.htpcguides.com/install-couchpotato-ubuntu/